 NATS provides a range of wind farm services, including a chargeable pre-planning assessment as well as free self-assessment maps.
 The Council encourages early investigation into any aviation impact through the use of the self-assessment maps.
 NATS advice is for developers to familiarise themselves with the aviation aspects of wind farms and to include any evidence of assessments in their documentation.

-The Council would advise developers to engage with NERL and NSL should they anticipate any issues, at the earliest opportunity.
+It would also advise developers to engage with NATS should they anticipate any issues, at the earliest opportunity.